 Notwithstanding the purported clerical error in the subtitle of the Complainant's analysis, the Board finds that the Complainant's approach and calculations are generally reflective of the leased fee estate of the property, and not the fee simple estate of the property.
-Providing merit to the analysis though, is that the sale price would also be reflective of the leased fee estate of the property and not the fee simple estate of the property; consequently the final capitalization rate conclusions may accurately reflect the capitalization rate associated with the leased fee estate of the property.
-However, as the legislation requires that it is the fee simple estate of a property that must be valued, an adjustment would be required to the Complainant's leased fee estate capitalization rate conclusion to reflect the lower risk of maintaining an income stream influenced by contract rents that are at levels below current market rates, as a result of dated lease agreements in place.
+Providing merit to the analysis though, is that the sale price would also be reflective of the leased fee estate of the property and not the fee simple estate of the property; consequently the final capitalization rate conclusions may accurately reflect the capitalization rate associated with the leased fee estate of a property that must be valued, an adjustment would be required to the Complainant's leased fee estate capitalization rate conclusion to reflect the lower risk of maintaining an income stream influenced by contract rents that are at levels below current market rates, as a result of dated lease agreements in place.
 The Board notes that the Complainant has made no adjustment to the 7.75% capitalization rate conclusion.